imkevinchu/soupbone-zine/src/pages/contact-faq/faq.md

 **What is Soupbone?**

-Soupbone is founded on the belief that a supportive community can foster creative thought.
-To that end, we make zines, host workshops, and work to engage with emerging scholars and artists.
-We ponder and play with the humanities.
-We cultivate digital gardens in virtual spaces.
-We hold the lenses of the humanities up to everyday life and the world at large.
-Our members brainstorm, experiment, and make things with others.
-We see the collaborative study of the humanities as a way to empower and educate, as a space which leaves us open to wonder.
+Soupbone is a distributed humanities collective founded in 2019.
+It is a group of friends who get together once in a while and make things at the intersections of research and lived experience.

 **How can I get involved with Soupbone?**